wp-plugins/newsletter-artisan/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 0.8.11 =
+updates and some minor bugfixes

 = 0.8.9 =
 files rearangement for the purpose of automatic updates